RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 - Put the files from `/custom_components/skyq/` in your folder `<config directory>/custom_components/skyq/`

-For either install method you must also if you want to get application images (such as Netflix):

-- Put the files from `/www/community/skyq/` in your folder `<config directory>/www/community/skyq/`
+If you wish to add to the provided application images (such as Netflix) place '.png' images names the same as the application in the following folder:

+- `<config directory>/custom_components/skyq/static/`

+For channels where there is no EPG, this can also be utilised to provide a channel image.
+Place an image file in the same directory with the same name as your channel source name (e.g. raiuno.png).

 # Media Player Configuration